eqvaldi/releases/README.md

 - Bump linux kernels to 2026.7.xx.
 - Add Jetson-nano ssh/serial only. (no display out)
 - Add Ubuntu support for only: minimal/XFCE/Cinnamon.
--Add UEFI support for AARCH64 and RISCV64.
+- Add UEFI support for AARCH64 and RISCV64.

 Release4.x (V4-DEV)